nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - Case opening system (lootbox) [youtube](https://www.youtube.com/watch?v=akGObAWnRqk)
 - "description" key value
 - Store's search for item function ([youtube](https://www.youtube.com/watch?v=xZyDtC6PDQM))
 - Store Logging for module (To find out errors.
-Build 5.5.4_voucher_v2 no sqlite support, build 5.5.6 is now has sqlite support)
+Both SQL and SQLite are supported)
 ![log](https://user-images.githubusercontent.com/58926275/125444645-8c83105f-cc83-411d-bab9-a9e5689af9d9.png)
 - Store Voucher system module generating code, redeem, check, and buy.
-Build 5.5.4_voucher_v2 no sqlite support, build 5.5.6 is now has sqlite support)
+Both SQL and SQLite are supported)
 ![voucher](https://user-images.githubusercontent.com/58926275/125775715-a282139a-7b71-4b76-9dc6-b3c686459a07.png)
 - Store Give away (v1.0)
 - Store Math credits
 - Store Top list
 - Support for in-game reload items.txt config without having restart server.
 (You need to change or reload map or may get some bugs).
+Note this option only work for testing stuff.
+You still need a full restart on some items.
 - Store Earning credits (Warning: This modules only supported for csgo.
 If you're using the 2009 source engine.
 Dont use this.
 If you're using csgo please disable all the earning method of the core store.sp in the cfg file)
+- Added custom name tag color for client who bought the name tag.

 # Important links
 Contact me via steam for bug report: